You must be logged in to watch this session

 This talk further covers real-world benefits of cooperative fusion, using Radar/Lidar/HDR-camera traffic data acquired in Belgium.
 These benefits are realized on many key performance indicators: vulnerable road user (VRU) detection/tracking accuracy and stability and processing-induced latency (track initialization delay).

-There are no products in the cart!
+There are no passes in your basket!

 0